akshatasProjects/JS-Algo-freeCodeCamp/README.md

     Currently, your code accesses the last element in the array with rows[2].
 But you may not know how many elements are in an array when you want the last one.

     You can make use of the .length property of an array - this returns the number of elements in the array.
 To get the last element of any array, you can use the following syntax:

+        array[array.length - 1]

+    array.length returns the number of elements in the array.
+By subtracting 1, you get the index of the last element in the array.
+You can apply this same concept to your rows array.

+    `Update your rows[2] to dynamically access the last element in the rows array.`

+23. Step 23

+    For now, remove your first console log and your rows[rows.length - 1] assignment.
+Leave the second rows log statement for later.

+24. Step 24

+    In the last few steps, you learned all about working with arrays.
+Take a moment to review what you have learned.

+    `Start by declaring a cities variable and initializing it as an array of the strings "London", "New York", and "Mumbai".
+Then log that variable to the console.
+After logging, change the last element of cities to the string "Mexico City", then log the cities variable again. `

+25. Step 25

+    Now you are ready to move onto the next set of array lessons.

+    Remove all of your code from the previous step.

+26. Step 26

+    A method in JavaScript is a function that's associated with certain values or objects.

+        An example you've already encountered is the .log() method, which is part of the console object.

+    Arrays have their own methods, and the first you will explore is the .push() method.
+    This allows you to <strong>"push" a value to the end of an array.</strong> Here is an example to add the number 12 to the end of an array:

+            array.push(12);

+    `Use .push() to add the string "freeCodeCamp" to the end of your rows array.
+Add this code before your console.log so you can see the change you made to your array`

+27. Step 27

+    Another method essential for this project is the <b>.pop() method.
+It removes the last element from an array and <i>returns</i> that element.</b>

+    When a method returns a value, you can think of it as giving the value back to you, making it available for use in other parts of your code.

+    `Create a new variable called popped and assign it the result of rows.pop().
+Then, log popped to the console.`

+28. Step 28
+    You should have seen "freeCodeCamp" printed to the console.
+This is because .pop() returns the value that was removed from the array - and you pushed "freeCodeCamp" to the end of the array earlier.

+    But what does .push() return?
+    ` Assign your existing rows.push() to a new pushed variable, and log it.`

+29. Step 29

+    Were you expecting to see 4 in the console? .push() returns the new length of the array, after adding the value you give it.

+    <i>It is important to be aware of what values a method returns. </i>

+    ` Take some time to experiment with .push() and .pop().
+When you are ready, remove all of your .push() and .pop() calls, and your console.log statements.`

+30. Step 30

+    Change your rows declaration to be assigned an empty array again.

+    Also, `change your 'Hello' string to use double quotes again.
+Generally, it does not matter which of the two you prefer, but you will want to be consistent in that choice throughout your project`.